 Simulations-Students re-create concepts in texts by becoming a part of them.
 They have to make decisions as if they lived in historical times.
-For example, students can pretend that they are Sarah, an immigrant traveling to America.
-They have to describe and act out the conditions of her voyage to the New World.
-Or, students can act out a fictional passage by pretending they are one of the superheroes described.
-They can reenact the passage, while extending their understanding of the superheroes' abilities and claims to fame.
+For example, students can pretend that they are representatives in Congress.
+They have to describe and act out how to pass a bill into a law.
+Or, students can act out a fictional passage.
+They can reenact the passage while extending their understanding of the main character's personality.